atampy25/simple-mod-framework/docs/Special File Types.md

 The repository items mentioned in the file are automatically added/edited in the repository file.
 Partial edits of existing items are supported (properties will be traversed and assigned).

 ## contract.json
 A contract JSON.
 The contract inside is automatically given a custom hash (determined by `smfContract` + the contract's UUID), added to the contracts ORES and placed in the staging folder.
-If you want to edit an existing contract, instead use a raw file.
+It supports editing existing game contracts.

 ## JSON.patch.json
 Mutates the given JSON file with a patch.
 The content of the `JSON.patch.json` file follows the following format: